 The Right Way to Clean a Swimming Pool

 Everyone loves a clean swimming pool.
 But not everyone loves cleaning a swimming pool.
-Keeping your pool sparkling clean can be labor intensive.
+Keeping your pool sparkling clean can be labor-intensive.
 But the longer you put it off, the worse it will get.
 If you follow these basic steps, you can be confident that your pool will always be ready for a casual swim or a neighborhood pool party.

 Tips to Keep Your Pool Clean

-Keeping a swimming pool clean can take some work, but when you see the results you will see that it’s worth the effort.
+Keeping a swimming pool clean can take some work, but when you see the results, you will see that it’s worth the effort.
 And we’re not just talking about keeping your pool water clean, although that is important.
-Proper pool cleaning involves cleaning your actual pool, the walls, the steps, all of it.
+Proper pool cleaning involves cleaning your actual pool, the walls, the steps, and all of it.

-Of course, if you prefer to the let the professionals take care of it, you can contact The Pool Butler through our website or by calling us at (770) 439-2644.
+Of course, if you prefer to let the professionals take care of it, you can contact The Pool Butler through our website or by calling us at (770) 874-4221.
 But if you are determined to clean your pool yourself, here are some guidelines to make your efforts as successful as possible.

 Get a Telescopic Pole